 From the archives: The original post was posted on 15th December, 1994

-Parents have sometimes been annoyed by, of felt coerced by, my criticism of parental coercion of children, and they have complained that I am violating parents’ rights – the right to interact with their children according to their own conscience.
+Parents have sometimes been annoyed by, or felt coerced by, my criticism of parental coercion of children, and they have complained that I am violating parents’ rights—the right to interact with their children according to their own conscience.
 Children too should be free to act according to their own conscience.
 See also: How to read this site.

 “[I]s there any agreement on what ‘bad’ parenting is?
 In my experience, every parent has his own opinions on parenting.
 Third, will this prohibition interfere with parents’ rights, for example, rights of conscience?
 I don’t know about you, but I get pretty annoyed when anyone tries to curtail my behavior ‘for my own good’ according to someone else’s standards of ‘good.’
 It just doesn’t make me happy.
 In fact, I feel coerced.”